- Search The Registry

 - Creating Support

 - My Account

 Hazel Scott was born on this date in 1920.
 She was a Black singer, actress, and musician.

 In 1967, after living in Paris, she returned to America and appeared on the television shows "Julia" and "The Bold Ones."
 In 1978, she was inducted into the Black Filmmakers Hall of Fame.
-Hazel Scott continued to perform until her death in 1981.
+Hazel Scott continued to perform until she died in 1981.

 Black Women in America An Historical Encyclopedia

 Volumes 1 and 2, edited by Darlene Clark Hine